Hattorius/portfolio/public/epic_blog.md

 # My very epic blog

-Finally a place to rant about stuff that annoy me.
+Finally, a place to rant about stuff that annoys me.
 And talk about stuff that fascinates me.
-Thank you for reading this..
+Thank you for reading this…

 ------